chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 But we only have to add a field to `DependencyContainer` and update the public function by wrapping its content in a `get_or_init()` call.
 And we also create a method to easily make new scopes.

-Because these return a reference, we may also need to use the wildcard lifetime to correctly link with the `&self` argument's lifetime.
-But this is only if the return type is a `impl Trait` like `DataCollector`.
-It is not needed for concrete types like `ConfigurationManager`.

 ```rust
 struct DependencyContainer {
     impl_abstract: OnceCell<ConcreteType>, // Or OnceCell<Box<dyn Abstract + 'a>>